jamesblasco/charts/docs/flutter/example/axes/custom_font_size_and_color.md

           renderSpec: new charts.SmallTickRendererSpec(

               // Tick and Label styling here.
-              labelStyle: new charts.TextStyleSpec(
+              labelStyle: new charts.TextStyle(
                   fontSize: 18, // size in Pts.
                   color: Colors.black),

               // Change the line colors to match text color.
-              lineStyle: new charts.LineStyleSpec(
+              lineStyle: new charts.LineStyle(
                   color: Colors.black))),

       /// Assign a custom style for the measure axis.